COSIMA/cosima-recipes/paper/paper.md

 are uploaded to a citable archived release [@cosimaCookbook].

 ![The COSIMA Cookbook documentation website, showing the browsable Sphinx-based landing page used to navigate tutorials and recipes.
-The documentation website lives at <https://cosima-recipes.readthedocs.io>. \label{fig:website}](website.png)
+The website lives at <https://cosima-recipes.readthedocs.io>. \label{fig:website}](website.png)

 The COSIMA Cookbook is deliberately organized using a gastronomy theme to help users